-Supreme Court won’t hear challenge to Jim Crow-era Mississippi bans blocking some felons from voting
+Supreme Court won’t hear challenge to Mississippi’s Jim Crow-era ban on voting after some felonies

 In a dissent Friday, Justice Ketanji Brown Jackson wrote that the authors of the Mississippi Constitution in 1890 made clear that they intended to exclude Black people by removing voting rights for felony convictions in crimes they thought Black people were more likely to commit, including forgery, arson and bigamy.

-The list of disenfranchising crimes was “adopted for an illicit discriminatory purpose,” Brown Jackson wrote in the dissent joined by Justice Sonia Sotomayor.
+The list of disenfranchising crimes was “adopted for an illicit discriminatory purpose,” Jackson wrote in the dissent joined by Justice Sonia Sotomayor.

-The Supreme Court rejected a challenge to Mississippi’s felony disenfranchisement provisions 125 years ago, and “this Court blinks again today,” Brown Jackson wrote.
+The Supreme Court rejected a challenge to Mississippi’s felony disenfranchisement provisions 125 years ago, and “this Court blinks again today,” Jackson wrote.

 “Constitutional wrongs do not right themselves,” she wrote.
 “With its failure to take action, the Court has missed yet another opportunity to learn from its mistakes.”